📺 Watch How to Make This Spicy Ramen

-First thing is first, we need to start the broth.
-Ramen broth usually takes a long time to achieve the thick and deep flavors.
+First things first—we need to start with the broth.
+Ramen broth usually takes time to build that rich, deep flavor, but trust me, it’s worth it.

-Bring a large pot of water to boil, enough water that can cover the pork bones.
-Carefully drop pork bones into the boiling water and blanching the pork for 10 minutes.
-This will get rid of bone bits and residues in the pork bones.
+Bring a large pot of water to a boil—enough to fully cover the pork bones.
+Carefully drop the bones into the boiling water and blanch for about 10 minutes.
+This step helps remove any impurities, bone bits, and residue for a cleaner-tasting broth.

-Meanwhile, let’s broil the aromatic vegetables.
-Preheat broiler to high (550F°)
+Meanwhile, let’s get the aromatic veggies going.
+Preheat your broiler to high (550°F).

 Now, drain the pork bones and discard the water.
-Rinse the pork bones under running cold water one by one and also quickly rinse the pot too.
-Place the pork bones back to the now-clean-pot.
+Rinse each bone under cold running water to wash off any remaining bits.
+Give the pot a quick rinse as well, then place the clean pork bones back into the pot.

-Add charred vegetables and rest of the ingredients for the ramen broth.
+Add the charred vegetables along with the rest of the ingredients for the ramen broth into the pot.

 - Chinese whole cardamom